portabletext/portabletext/README.md

 #### markDefs (array)

 Mark definitions is an array of objects with a key, type and some data.
-Mark definitions are tied to `spans` by adding the refering `_key` in the `marks` array.
+Mark definitions are tied to `spans` by adding the referring `_key` in the `marks` array.

 ```json
 {